Hari Shankar Vyas: Hindi computing and publishing

 He envisioned a unique project of multilingual Indian portal long time ago, and when nobody could dare to think of it, he started a multilingual portal.
 It encompassed 15 languages with an effort to bring the masses to the Internet, thereby revolutionizing the very concept of localization of Internet in Indian languages.
 This first multilingual portal was called netjaal.com and it was inaugurated by then HRD minister Dr. Murali Manohar Joshi in 1998.
 However the mission to facilitate IT in Hindi and Indian language could not be carried forward due to .com bust.
 Therefore, the venture was passed onto Reliance Infocom.

 Central Hall

 Afterword in pursuance to new height, new idiom, and for a new concept in Hindi journalism he took upon the challenge of producing a quality, serious content-centric TV programme.
-Just before the 2009 Lok Sabah elections he started a programme titled Central Hall for all Hindi ETV channels.
+Just before the 2009 Lok Sabha elections he started a programme titled Central Hall for all Hindi ETV channels.
 The half an hour show brings to the viewers a ringside view of the everyday political-social-economic life of the country.
 It provides intellectual thought provoking ideas, and presents discussions with eminent personalities to Hindi's public discourse community and political class.
 During the 2014 Lok Sabha election, Narendra Modi chose Central Hall and Hari Shankar Vyas for his first media interview.